enesdemirag/programming-exercises/exercises/mass-spring-damper-simulation.md

 Visualizer object takes a **callback function** which is basically returns new 2D position value each time it is called, a **time interval** which represents sampling period for this continuous system in milliseconds, **simulation_time** for plotting range, and **initial position** of the mass in 2D cartesian coordinate system.
 Although this Visualizer prepared for plotting 2D simulations, our system will move in only 1D, so we'll change x values only and make y values constant.

 All we need to do is implementing **Force = mass * acceleration + b * velocity + k * position** equation.
-In this system lets assume external force is zero and initial position is 20.
+In this system lets assume external force is zero and initial position is 15.

 <p align="center">
   <img src="https://cdn.kastatic.org/ka-perseus-images/6a38c2127e4ea04fadf58c016b81d19a4a46d5c0.gif">
 </p>

 Also we know that in order to compute position we need to take integral of acceleration two times.
 Because computers can't calculate real integral, we should use [limit definition of the integral](https://www.khanacademy.org/math/ap-calculus-ab/ab-integration-new/ab-6-3/a/definite-integral-as-the-limit-of-a-riemann-sum) to approximate an integral like above.

+Mass will will move from initial point (x = 15) to the center (x = 0) and oscillate.
+It will lose its energy in time and stop at the center after a while.

 ```python